 4) Change into an outfit that makes you feel cute

 When moms are feeling burnt out, it’s simply easier to laze around the house in old clothes, but that often leaves us feeling frumpy and unattractive.
 I suggest changing into something you think is cute but is still comfortable, too.
 Maybe a cute pair of leggings with a t-shirt.
 Maybe a comfy dress.
 Possibly some cute work out clothes.

 Oh, and this also includes putting on a bra!

 Again, burn out means it’s easier to skip doing your makeup and hair.
 I know that I personally feel so much better when I’ve put a little more effort into my appearance.
 Some days that means a full face of makeup and others it just means brows, mascara, and a little highlight.
 Sometimes I do my hair, sometimes I don’t.
 But putting some effort into my appearance always perks up my mood.

 If this is a consistent trend in your life…

 I also recommend looking into CBD oil.
 I’ve struggled with depression for as long as I can remember, which basically zaps you of any desire or energy to even begin to think to change your life.
-I’ve been vaping CBD oil since last year and have noticed it makes a huge difference for me.
-As always, I’m not a physicians, so please discuss with your doctor/do your own research.
+I’ve been vaping CBD oil since 2017 and have noticed it makes a huge difference for me.
+As always, I’m not a physician, so please discuss with your doctor/do your own research.

 Please know that I am here for you!
 Motherhood is so hard, so just know that there are lots of people willing to offer help, myself included.